banyek/encifs/INSTALL.md

     cmake .. -DCMAKE_INSTALL_PREFIX=/opt/local

-Encfs and encfsctl can also be installed by hand.
+Encifs and encifsctl can also be installed by hand.
 They need no special permissions.
-You may also want the man pages encfs.1 and encfsctl.1.
+You may also want the man pages encifs.1 and encifsctl.1.

 Dependencies
 ============

-EncFS depends on a number of libraries:
+EnciFS depends on a number of libraries:

     * fuse                   : the userspace filesystem layer
     * openssl / libressl     : used for cryptographic primitives